active-threat-hunting/active-threat-hunting/ansible/blue-team-tools/logging/beats/README.md

 ### Post-install:

 Once the beats are running, it would be recommended to [set up the Indices in Elasticsearch and Dashboards in Kibana](https://github.com/heywoodlh/active-threat-hunting/tree/master/ansible/blue-team-tools/logging/beats/elk-setup).

+### Acknowledgment:

+The following repository is the source of the auditd rules being used by auditbeat: [https://github.com/bfuzzy/auditd-attack](https://github.com/bfuzzy/auditd-attack).
+Thanks for sharing those rules.